 Library materials are expensive to purchase, process, and house.
-Purdue University Fort Wayne acknowledges the necessity of preserving library materials and supports the American Library Association's "Preservation Policy."
+The library acknowledges the necessity of preserving library materials and supports the American Library Association's "Preservation Policy."

-The Director of Library Academic Services, in consultation with subject librarians and other library personnel, determines what action should be taken with damaged and worn materials.
+The Director of the library or their designee, in consultation with subject librarians and other library personnel, determines what action should be taken with damaged and worn materials utilizing the library's Book Repair Guidelines.
 The library maintains a disaster plan that designates procedures for the initiation of action should an emergency arise involving the library's collection.